MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **HasUserHint** - A flag indicating whether User Principal Name is prefilled.

-- **MSASignUp** - A flag indicating whether we will create a new MSA account or not.
+- **MSASignUp** - A flag indicating whether we'll create a new MSA account or not.

 - **ProfileAction** - A flag indicating whether a new profile was created or not.